RicardoSerranoFerreira/LXC_management/README.md

 ## What isn't working at the time
 Copying files from the host to the container

+##
+This tool works by getting command line arguments when main.py is run.
+All functions called by main are defined in either lxc_manager or utils.
+These functions just use the lxc commands to do the work.

 ## Usage
 Run the tool using Python: